nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    *Figure 6: List of persons shows up*

 Format: `listpersons`
-- Lists all persons if there are persons in the catalogue
+- Lists all persons without filter

-Example: `listpersons` lists all persons in the catalogue to the user.
+- If the scope is `PROJECT_LIST` when the command is executed, the scope will be changed to `PERSON_LIST`

 ## 2.2 Projects management